 This is our second generation snowman army.
 The first generation fought a brave fight for 2 years but ultimately were not up for the task.
 For details on those original snowmen, check out LED Snowmen but we wouldn’t recommend following that design.

 The new snowmen are constructed with a welded stainless steel skeleton, a nylon fabric uniform, and LED strips running up the middle.
 We are very pleased with how well the snowmen turned out and we hope they will last for many years.
 On the plus side, it was a fun opportunity to learn some new welding skills, as well as hone our talents with the sewing machine.
 On the other hand, the snowmen took an insane amount of time to build.
 All told, we easily spent more than 100 hours between the two of us, primarily in the metal working and uniform making categories.

 Building the Skeleton

-The snowmen skeletons are constructed from 3/16″ stainless steel rod.
+The snowmen skeletons are constructed from 3/16″ 304L stainless steel round bar.
 We did some early prototyping to experiment with both 1/8″ as well as 3/16″ rod sizes and the 3/16″ definitely gives a stronger skeleton.
 We actually originally were planning on a hybrid approach of using the thicker material for the rings and bottom ribs and the thinner material for the ribs of the top two sections, but it ended up being cheaper to acquire the thicker material so we went with that.